skoolkid/skoolkit/sphinx/source/commands.rst

                           PREFIX and exit
-    -R, --ref-file        Show the entire default ref file and exit -s, --search-dirs     Show the locations skool2html.py searches for resources -t, --time            Show timings
+    -R, --ref-file        Show the entire default ref file and exit -s, --search-dirs     Show the locations skool2html.py searches for resources -S DIR, --search DIR  Add this directory to the resource search path; this option may be used multiple times
+    -t, --time            Show timings
     -T THEME, --theme THEME
                           Use this CSS theme; this option may be used multiple